Functions#

 Function Hooks#

 Your function needs to extend the BaseFunction class.
-Depending on what you are trying to do, you will need to implement the get, save, delete, on_import, and/or after_function_save methods.
+Depending on what you are trying to do, you will need to implement the get, save, post_save, delete, on_import, and/or after_function_save methods.

 class MyFunction(BaseFunction):